 We did not pay any compensation to our directors in 2012.
-However, we did reimburse all non-employee directors for travel and out-of-pocket expenses incurred in connection with their service on the board of directors, including attending board and committee meetings.
+However, we did reimburse all non-employee directors for expenses incurred in connection with their service on the board of directors, including with respect to attending board meetings.

 During 2013, we have not paid our directors any cash compensation.
-However, as compensation for their services, we did grant options to purchase shares of common stock to certain of our non-employee directors who are not affiliated with any of our principal stockholders.
-Mr. Smith was granted 26,856 options in April 2013, which vest as to 25% of the shares on the first anniversary of the grant date, and the remaining options vest in 36 equal monthly installments.
-Mr. Twomey was granted 20,888 options in August 2013, which vest as to 25% of the options on the first anniversary of the grant date, and the remaining options vest in 36 equal monthly installments.
-Messrs.
-Allen and Greene were each granted 16,710 options in April 2013, which vest in 24 equal monthly installments.
+However, as compensation for their services, we did grant shares of restricted stock to certain of our non-employee directors who are not affiliated with any of our principal stockholders.
+Mr. Smith was granted 45,000 shares in April 2013, which vest as to 25% of the shares on the first anniversary of the grant date, and the remaining shares vest in 36 equal monthly installments.
+Mr. Twomey was granted 35,000 shares in August 2013, which vest as to 25% of the shares on the first anniversary of the shares on the first anniversary of the grant date, and the remaining shares vest in 36 equal monthly installments.
+Mr. Twomey was granted 35,000 shares.
+Allen and Greene were each granted 28,000 shares in April 2013, which vest in 24 equal monthly installments.
 Each of these grants were made pursuant to the 2006 Plan.
 No additional equity awards have been granted to any of our non-employee directors in 2013.